seniorjoinu/ic-event-hub/README.md

   secure random
 * there is the "Lucky People Fund" canister (next Fund), that mints its own token to everyone who is lucky enough to flip heads three times in a row
-* there is also the "Joinu's Coin Flipper Ledger" canister (next Ledger), which collects the history of only those coin flips made by Joinu's principal
+* there is also the "Alex's Coin Flipper Ledger" canister (next Ledger), which collects the history of only those coin flips made by Alex

 Our goal is to make them all work together, only providing them with each others canister-id and an event structure, nothing more.
 No sharing of function signatures or even function names.